 When Roosevelt arrived at the river the Brazilians had a surprise prepared; a stretch of several hundred yards had been netted off and for a number of weeks fishermen had been catching hundreds of adult piranhas and isolating them there.
-They told the president that he and his men shouldn’t enter the water as they would be eaten alive by vicious fish.
+They told the president that he and his men should refrain from entering the water as they would be eaten alive by vicious fish.
 Naturally this news was met with scepticism, so a cow, variously quoted as being “sick”, “old” and “in season” was introduced.
-Some even say its udders had been sliced open.
-This caused a spectacular feeding frenzy among the trapped, starving piranhas and newspapers were filled with stories of terrifying, flesh-eating fishes, but there remains not a single record of wild piranhas killing a human being.
+Some even say that its udders had been sliced open.
+This caused a spectacular feeding frenzy among the trapped, starving piranhas, and newspapers were filled with stories of terrifying, flesh-eating fishes, but there remains not a single record of wild piranhas killing a human being.

 Informed captive maintenance of piranhas and their relatives has undergone a relative boom over the last decades, with a number of websites and forums now dedicated to the subject.
 Many different species are available but the majority are wild caught, costly, and thus beyond the means of most hobbyists.
 P. nattereri is farmed in commercial quantities, however, with coin-sized juveniles sold rather cheaply for a fish requiring specialised and ultimately expensive care.
 For the enthusiast it makes an excellent aquarium subject, but considerable thought and research are essential prior to purchase.

-In terms of ‘true’ piranhas most modern workers continue to follow the nomenclatural system proposed by Fink (1993) in which there exist only three species; Pygocentrus piraya (Cuvier, 1819), P. cariba (Humboldt, 1821) and P. nattereri.
-While the identities of the first two remain in little doubt Fink was unable to accurately diagnose P. nattereri, and it remains uncertain whether the species represents a single evolutionary lineage or not.
-There is also the enigmatic P. palometa Valenciennes 1850, described from the Río Orinoco and still listed as valid by some sources and occasionally appears on trade lists, but it is generally regarded a nomen dubium despite the occasional appearance on trade lists.
+In terms of the genus Pygocentrus, most modern workers continue to follow the nomenclatural system proposed by Fink (1993) in which there exist three species; Pygocentrus piraya (Cuvier, 1819), P. cariba (Humboldt, 1821), and P. nattereri.
+While the identities of the first two remain in little doubt, Fink was unable to accurately diagnose P. nattereri, and it remains uncertain whether the species represents a single evolutionary lineage or not.
+P. palometa Valenciennes 1850 was described from the Río Orinoco and is still listed as valid by some sources and occasionally appears on trade lists, but it is generally regarded as a nomen dubium.